-Anise hyssop, or Agastache foeniculum, is a perennial herb of the Lamiaceae, or mint family.
+Anise hyssop, Agastache foeniculum, is a short-lived, edible herbaceous perennial in the Lamiaceae, or mint family.

 The blossoms are often eaten as a salad garnish, and fresh or dried leaves may be brewed into a soothing tea.